annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 ## Acknowledgments

 This work was conducted as part of my postdoctoral research project at the University of Oxford with the Agile Initiative and funded by the Natural Environment Research Council (NERC) grant NE/W004976/1.
 I would also like to acknowledge the invaluable support from the Copernicus Marine Service helpdesk officers and the training provided during the 2023 Trevor Platt Science Foundation (TPSF) Symposium.
+My thanks also extend to EUMETSAT for their financial support, which enabled me to attend the TPSF Symposium, and to the Lockey Fund at the University of Oxford for additional funding.